Skip to main content

 • ✅ Lower risk of food waste

-Even if a vegan dish isn’t the top seller, its low cost means it can still deliver strong margins, especially compared to high-cost meat dishes that require volume to justify their price.
+Even if a vegan dish isn’t a top seller, its low cost means it can still deliver strong margins, especially compared to high-cost meat dishes that require volume to justify their price.

 Examples